A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Methodology

 \subsection{Study Analysis}

-Following the selection process, we identified \numStudies papers that met our selection criteria.
-The earliest included study dates back to 2020.
-The vast majority of publications (106 studies, 46.7\%) were published in 2024, followed by 54 studies in 2025, underscoring the rapidly growing interest in and significance of LLM-based vulnerability detection.
-Notably, 83 (36.6\%) of the selected studies were sourced from arXiv, reflecting both the fast-paced development of this field and the prevalence of recent works still undergoing peer review.

-During the full-text review, we extracted key data points, recording how the vulnerability detection task was defined, which LLMs were used, and what adaptation techniques were employed.
+Following the selection process, we identified \numStudies papers that met the selection criteria.
+During the full-text review of each selected study, we extracted key data points, recording how the vulnerability detection task was defined, which LLMs were used, and what adaptation techniques were employed.
 Additionally, we extracted information on input representation formats, datasets used for fine-tuning and evaluation, targeted vulnerability types (e.g., specific CWEs), and evaluation metrics.
 This structured analysis enabled us to derive a comprehensive taxonomy of LLM-based software vulnerability detection approaches, address the research questions, and develop a deeper understanding of current trends, open challenges, and emerging directions in LLM-based software vulnerability detection.

+The earliest included study dates back to 2020 (cf. Fig~\ref{fig:study_analysis} (a)).
+Since then, we can observe a rapid increase in LLM-based vulnerability detection studies.
+Notably, 78 (29.7\%) of the selected studies were sourced from arXiv, cf. Fig~\ref{fig:study_analysis} (b), reflecting both the fast-paced development of this field and the prevalence of recent works still undergoing peer review.
+For the peer-reviewed studies, Fig~\ref{fig:study_analysis} (c) visualizes the distribution of the selected studies across venue tiers.
+In addition, Table~\ref{tab:study_venues} lists the respective A*/A conferences as well as Q1 journals with their study counts.